Electric Blue Acara: Complete Care Guide (With Expert Tips)

 A weekly or biweekly 15 to 25% water change should be performed to keep nitrates low and to keep water quality up.
 Live plants will help keep nitrate levels from rising, but the rest will need to be manually removed.
 Most tanks do well with under 20 ppm nitrate.

-At the same time as the water change, the substrate should be vacuumed to remove uneaten food and other wastes that might have accumulated.
+At the same time as the water change, the substrate should be vacuumed to remove uneaten food and other wastes that will have accumulated.
 Because these are bigger fish, they’ll eat bigger foods that cause a lot more nutrients to enter the water column if left to rot.

 Python Cleaner